 Principle: A browser trusts an SSL certificate not because it directly recognizes the certificate but because it trusts the **certificate authority (CA)**.
 Certificates form a trust chain: **Root Certificate -> Intermediate Certificate -> End Certificate**.
 Technical application: During deployment, ensure **intermediate certificates** are correctly installed on the server; otherwise, some users will receive security warnings.

 Application: After migrating from HTTP to HTTPS, if resources (images, scripts, CSS) are still loaded via HTTP, **mixed content warnings** will appear.
-SEO techniques: Use **site crawling tools** to detect all links, change all internal resource URLs to **relative URLs or HTTPS protocols**, ensuring the address bar displays complete security.
+SEO techniques: Use **site crawling tools** to detect all links, changing all internal resource URLs to **relative URLs or HTTPS protocols**, ensuring the address bar displays complete security.

 Application: For foreign trade independent websites with multiple subdomains (e.g., German site de.xxx.com, Japanese site jp.xxx.com, blog blog.xxx.com), **wildcard SSL certificates (*.xxx.com)** are the best choice.
 They protect all subdomains with one certificate, greatly simplifying multi-site management and renewal processes.

-Click to Get Free Certificate DiagnosisFAQ
+Click for Free Certificate DiagnosisFAQ

 Customer Reviews